defnull/bbblb/docs/recording.md

 The importer will pick up all tasks from the `{RECORDING_PATH}/inbox/` directory on startup, so even after a crash, the is usually no need to intervene.
 If you notice that some files in the inbox directory are not processed after a crash, follow these steps:

-* Shutdown all bbblb processes.
+* Shutdown all BBBLB processes.
 Make sure they are really stopped.
 * Remove all directories in the `{RECORDING_PATH}/work/` directory.
 Those may prevent the importer from picking up old tasks from the inbox directory on start-up.
 * If the crash was caused by disk issues, check your `{RECORDING_PATH}/failed/` directory for recent files and move them back to `{RECORDING_PATH}/inbox/`.
 * Optionally scan the entire `{RECORDING_PATH}/` for `*.temp` files or directories and remove those.
 They do not cause any harm, but consume space and are not needed anymore.
-* Now start bbblb again and watch your `inbox` and `failed` directories as well
+* Now start BBBLB again and watch your `inbox` and `failed` directories as well
 * as your logs.
 Your inbox should clear quickly.

 ### How to migrate old recordings?